-Hotspot 10, located in Hotspot Zone 1a, was located approximately 750m west of Tregele and 700m south of the existing decommissioned Wylfa power station in a marshy area between two hills.
-The field in which Hotspot 10 was located was laid to pasture but is likely to have been ploughed in the past (Figure 2).
-This field was previously labelled 'A4' during the archaeological evaluation.
-A post-medieval drainage ditch was located approximately 10m east.
-The investigation area was at a height of approximately 175m AOD, centred on NGR SH34939296, and measured approximately 400m2.
+Hotspot 8, located in Hotspot Zone 1a, was located approximately 700m west of Tregele and 900m south of the existing decommissioned Wylfa power station in a low-lying field.
+The pastural field was previously labelled 'A7' during the archaeological trial trench evaluation (Figure 2).
+A post-medieval drainage ditch was located approximately 8m east, which drained to a marshy area to the south.
+The investigation area was at a height of approximately 16m AOD, centred on NGR SH34909278, and measured approximately 375m2.